P.S. 384

 This version reflects input from parents, students, and staff on how to best manage our inclusive community, but also to keep everyone safe and ensure equity.
 Our Team will refer to this document as they address your questions and concerns.

 We serve the children and families of Long Island City, Queens, within P.S.
 78’s zone.
-Once enrolled in kindergarten, students matriculate automatically to the next grade (up to fifth grade).
-Once you are enrolled at our school, nothing changes until you transfer to another school.
+Once enrolled in kindergarten, students matriculate automatically to the next grade (up to Grade 5).
+Once your child is enrolled at our school, nothing changes until a transfer to another school.
 Siblings of currently enrolled students have priority for kindergarten seats.
 As per NYCDOE guidelines, Pre-K classes have up to 18 students; Kindergarten classes have up to 25 students; and Grades 1-5 may have up to 32 students.

 All visitors are required to go to the School Safety Agent, show identification, and sign-in.
 Then, with a pass, you may proceed to the General Office.
 In order to prevent the disruption of our children’s education, please do not go directly to classrooms.
 The laminated pass should be returned to the School Safety Agent desk upon exiting the building.
 Please note that it is difficult to see visitors unannounced due to instructional periods and professional development.
 However, we will work with you to meet during teacher preparation periods, before/after school, or at another time that works.